dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 ## Project Description:
 The `dynamic pattern library` document lives directly in the core Application (__API__).
-It details all the various elements, styles and coded modules of a site or application.
+It details all elements, styles and coded modules of a site or application.
 Whereas, maintaining a _static_ Pattern Library (traditional style guide in HTML/CSS) is errorprone and hard work.
 - `Style guide driven design` help:

 - 1) __Document the visual language styles and patterns__ (header styles, color pallettes)